Microflash/Prim/README.md

 A typical workflow looks like this.

 1. Add a new rule by creating a new `Prim/<RuleName>.yml` file, or modify an existing rule in the existing `Prim/<RuleName>.yml` file.
-2. Add or update the fixtures in the `fixtures/<RuleName>/test.md` directory.
+2. Add or update the fixtures in the `test/fixtures/<RuleName>/test.md` directory.
-3. Add the expected logs in the `test/expectations/<RuleName>.log` file.
+3. Generate or update a snapshot with `pnpm snapshot:update`
 4. Run `pnpm test` to run the tests.

 ## License